whfcd-link/vk_photo_downloader/README.md

-# vk_photo_downloader
+# VK Photo Downloader
-An app to download full photo albums (specified ones) from VK social network
+A java-vased appplication dedicated to download all the photos from specified albums from VK social network.

+*Under development*